-After advancement to candidacy, Master's students may choose their thesis/dissertation committees and file the Appointment of Thesis/Project Committee form.
+After advancement to candidacy, Master's students may choose their thesis committees and must then request the Graduate Advisor to file the Appointment of Thesis/Project Committee Packet.
 A very specific set of rules restricts who may (and may not) serve on your committee.
-A full set of guidelines is provided when you obtain the Appointment of Thesis/Project Committee form from Graduate Affairs (SSE 1410).
-Refer to your program's Graduate Advisor with questions, and to find out about program-specific guidelines
+A full set of guidelines is provided on the Graduate Studies Webpage for Master's Thesis Committee Information (https://grad.sdsu.edu/current-students/thesis).
+Refer to your program's Graduate Advisor with questions, and to find out about program-specific guidelines.
+Also, note the following: